Whisky-App/whisky-book/src/steam.md

 | Source | Unknown |

 - Restarting Steam when downloads hit 99% and get stuck can work.
+- Try changing your bottle settings from MSync to Esync, reopen Steam and wait for the download to finish, and then revert your settings to MSync.

 ### "Steam encountered an unexpected error during startup (0x3008)"